Utterly delicious pumpkin cinnamon rolls with maple cream cheese icing! Ideal bake for a rainy weekend, but be warned- you will not stop at one!

 - 200 g cream cheese

-In a medium saucepan, warm the milk until steaming hot but not boiling, then add 25g butter.
-Swirl the pan to melt the butter, then add pumpkin puree, 1 tbsp of the light brown sugar, 1 tsp of cinnamon and 1 tsp salt.
+- In a medium saucepan, warm the milk until steaming hot but not boiling, then add 25g butter.
+Swirl the pan to melt the butter, then add pumpkin puree, 1 tablespoon of the light brown sugar, 1 teaspoon of cinnamon and 1 teaspoon salt.
 Mix together and set aside.

 - Prep time does not include proving times